capprogram/2021bootcamp/git-tutorial/06-remotes-in-github.md

 How would you get that same information in the shell?

 ## GitHub Timestamp
-Create a remote repository on GitHub.
-Push the contents of your local repository to the remote.
-Make changes to your local repository and push these changes.
+Make changes to your local planets/ repository (add a file called mercury.txt or so) and push these changes.
 Go to the repo you just created on Github and check the timestamps of the files.
 How does GitHub record times, and why?